Spontaneous Emission, Work Potential and Relaxation-Limited Processes in Setting Limits on Solar Energy Conversion Efficiency: Conclusion

 \section{Conclusion}

-In conclusion, given the current limitations in understanding the thermodynamics of light and light–matter interactions, we employ a simple, approximate approach to examine the thermodynamic behavior of light and evaluate the free energy under different conditions, such as single-photon and two-photon absorption.
-Within this simplified framework, we suggest that the thermodynamic limit of light-to-usable-energy conversion efficiency is approximately 74$\%$, which is significantly higher than the Shockley–Queisser limit.
+In conclusion, given current limitations in understanding the thermodynamics of light and light–matter interactions, we employ a simple, approximate approach to examine the thermodynamic behavior of light and evaluate its exergy and work potential under different conditions, such as single-photon and two-photon absorption.
+Specifically, this approach enables the inclusion of microscopic details of the energy transfer process, thereby providing a more reliable estimate of the exergy of radiation.
+Within this simplified framework, we suggest that the thermodynamic limit of light-to-usable-energy conversion efficiency is approximately 76$\%$, which is significantly higher than the S–Q limit.
 To validate this thermodynamic estimate, we provide a simplified model and calculate the solar-to-usable-energy conversion efficiencies under various conditions (single-junction and multi-junction), including effects such as spontaneous emission.
-The commonly observed efficiency of $\sim$ 33$\%$, known as the S–Q limit, was effectively reproduced using this model and the free energy estimate, supporting the validity of both the free energy calculation and the simplified model.
-The presented model and the free energy estimate may also provide an understanding of the observation that the open-circuit voltage obtained in most solar cells is $\sim$ 25$\%$ lower than the theoretical maximum.
-Furthermore, the model allowed us to evaluate the role of spontaneous emission in limiting the efficiency values.
-We observed that a high spontaneous emission rate reduces the energy conversion efficiency; however, this effect can be minimized through suitable band alignment or the formation of a p–n junction.
+The commonly observed efficiency of $\sim$ 33.3$\%$, known as the S–Q limit, was effectively reproduced using this model and the exergy and work potential estimates, supporting the validity of both the exergy calculations and the simplified model.
+The presented model and the exergy and work potential estimates may also help explain the observation\cite{91} that the open-circuit voltage obtained in most solar cells is $\sim$ 25$\%$ lower than the theoretical maximum.
+Furthermore, the model allowed us to evaluate the role of spontaneous emission in limiting efficiency.
+We observed that a high spontaneous emission rate reduces energy conversion efficiency; however, this effect can be partially mitigated through appropriate band alignment or the formation of a p–n junction.
 On the other hand, thermal loss of electrons—specifically after excitation with energy higher than the bandgap—is a major factor limiting solar energy conversion efficiency.
 If such losses can be reduced, for example through the use of multilayered junctions, higher light-to-usable-energy conversion efficiencies can be achieved.
-Furthermore, upconversion two-photon solar cells are particularly promising, as they possess high free energy content and a theoretical efficiency approaching 48$\%$, well above the Shockley–Queisser limit.
-Considering all of this, we suggest that the commonly observed or estimated efficiencies of $\sim$ 33$\%$ to 48$\%$ under different circumstances are conditional efficiencies, whereas the true thermodynamic efficiency of light-to-usable-energy conversion is approximately 74$\%$.
+Furthermore, upconversion two-photon solar cells are particularly promising, as they possess high exergy content and a theoretical efficiency approaching 48$\%$, well above the S–Q limit.
+Considering these findings, we suggest that the commonly reported or estimated efficiencies of approximately 33.3$\%$ to 48$\%$ under different conditions should be regarded as conditional efficiencies.
+In contrast, the true thermodynamic efficiency of light-to-usable-energy conversion is approximately 76$\%$ for single-photon absorption processes.
 However, a precise estimation of this efficiency requires a more detailed understanding of light–matter interactions and the thermodynamics of light.